andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ```json
 {"X":"MyValue", "Q":"MyOtherValue", "P": 123456, "timestamp": 123456788}
 ```

 ### ReplaceMapper

-The ReplaceMapper is a function that allow us replace current values of messages by others that define us.
+The ReplaceMapper is a function that allows us replace current values of messages by others that define by us.
 The replace value should exists.

 ```json
 {